coralproject/talk/docs/source/02-02-advanced-configuration.md

 **Note: Apollo Engine is a premium service, charges may apply.**

+## TALK_ONLY_REPORT_CSP_VIOLATIONS

+Setting this to `TRUE` will enable the [report only](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#Testing_your_policy) mode of the Content Security Policy.
+The policy is not enforced, but any violations are reported to a provided URI.
+If you are encountering issues with resources not loading, try experimenting with this parameter.
+(Default `FALSE`)

 ## ALLOW_NO_LIMIT_QUERIES

 Setting this to `TRUE` will allow queries to execute without a limit (returns